 This paper gave very clear guidelines on how religion instruction may be taught in state schools and stated that “…the Ministry is currently preparing advice for all primary and intermediate schools…”, but that advice was never sent out.
 It’s unclear exactly why it didn’t happen but it seems that it was dropped due to strong resistance from Pita Sharples of the Maori Party and religious groups, including the Anglican Church.
 See these 2006 reports from the NZ Herald and Scoop.

 That does not mean that the advice doesn’t exist or that it isn’t clear, relevant and useful.
-It should have been distributed to schools 10 years ago but it wasn’t.
+It should have been distributed to schools in 2006 but it wasn’t.

 The Ministry of Education was meant to have been developing a new set of guidelines for religious instruction in 2015 but as of September 2016, these draft guidelines have still not been released to the Secular Education Network, who were meant to be part of the consultation group.
 The Ministry of Education has repeatedly blocked Official Information Act requests to get the guidelines released and in my opinion are clearly biased in their approach to religious instruction issues overall.